avedmala/Shopify/README.md

 ## Additional Thoughts on Design

-I split up the frontend and backend because it'll make it easy to add more features later down the line.
+I built an API because it'll make it easy to add more features later down the line.
 For example, when adding a new feature, the frontend dev only needs to interact with API endpoints with the actual logic abstracted away.
 It also makes testing easier.

+To speak on testing and formatting, the tests are like integration tests, where I create a test database and run the endpoints against it.
+All the code has been formatted with black and isort.
+Also enforcing flake8 standards and a pylint score of 9.38.
+All of these are enforced with pre-commit hooks.

+The tests have 100% line coverage.
+To run the tests, run the following command in the project directory.

+`pytest --cov-report term-missing --cov=api tests`

 One thing I was considering was to combine the add and update functions into one function that would update an item if it exists, or add a new item if it doesn't.
 I decided against this because I just wanted to be explicit with the functionality for the sake of the challenge.

 I also made sure to use prepared statements to prevent SQL injection attacks.

-I've been enjoying FastAPI as opposed to Flask, which I've used in the past.
+In general, I've been enjoying FastAPI as opposed to Flask, which I've used in the past.
 The auto-generated documentation is very useful and I'm glad I used it.
 It also makes testing and dealing with data types much easier.